Back to Philips Hue Guides

 Problem Description

-Your Philips Hue Gradient Signe lamp shows visible bands or steps between colors instead of smooth, seamless gradients.
+Your Philips Hue Gradient Signe lamp shows visible bands or steps between colors instead of smooth, smooth gradients.
 You can clearly see where one color ends and another begins, especially on gradient scenes.
 The effect looks more like a rainbow stripe than a natural color flow.
 This is not what you expected from a premium gradient product.

 Symptoms